 Divorcing or separating couples may choose to mediate and make their own decisions instead of going through the court process.
 Family mediation can offer a quicker and more cost-effective route as compared to court.
-Family mediation is based on a philosophy of empowering parents to make decisions for their families through facilitated negotiation.
+Family mediation is based on empowering parents to make decisions for their families through facilitated negotiation.
 This is designed to help people feel empowered, provide a feeling of control, lessen anxiety and uncertainty.

 Separation and Divorce